 Throughout his long and illustrious career, he has enjoyed a multitude of medical accomplishments, including contributing to the teaching program for dermatology residents and medical students at Johns Hopkins for over 30 years, authoring over 40 medical papers, creating or co-creating several diagnostic tests, lecturing internationally, and hosting courses at Annual Meetings of the American Academy of Dermatology.
 In addition, Dr. Shore was approached by Johnson and Johnson to develop a new treatment for psoriasis based on his previous research.
-With a long-time interest and passion for promoting skin cancer screenings, Dr. Shore’s serial screening program for melanoma, which has been in existence for over 25 years, has received worldwide attention and is believed to be the longest running cancer screening program to achieve 100% survival of program participants.
+With a long-time interest and passion for promoting skin cancer screenings, Dr. Shore’s serial screening program for melanoma, which has been in existence for over a quarter of century, has received worldwide attention and is believed to be the longest running cancer screening program to achieve 100% survival of program participants.

 In 2012, Dr. Shore contributed to the development of the “Paula’s Test”, a revolutionary new blood test that screens for lung cancer.
 The test, which was developed by the biotech company 20/20 GeneSystems, was named after Dr. Shore’s wife, who died from lung cancer.